Ganymede-Bio/website-docusaurus/docs/nodes/File/AVI_Read.md

 ### Returns

 `NodeReturn`
   Object containing data to store in data lake and/or file storage

+### Notes

+If a DataFrame is returned, the table name corresponds to the **results** parameter of the node.

+If a dict of dataframes is returned, the keys of the dict are used as table names for the corresponding DataFrames to store.
+The table with **results** as its key is displayed on the Flow Editor.